‘Game Of Thrones’ Season 8 Theory: The Night King Will Be Targeting A Specific Character

 Viewers discovered in Season 6, Episode 5 (titled “The Door”) of Game of Thrones that the Night King was created by the Children of the Forest (also known simply as “the Children”), an ancient race of people that existed before the First Men of Westeros.
 Considered to be one of the First Men, this character was turned into the creature now known as the Night King in order to help them defend their lands against the First Men.
 However, when things escalated with the originally created white walkers, the Wall ended up being created as a way to keep the white walkers separate from Westeros.

 It makes sense that the Night King would be set to seek revenge against the Children, one in particular.
 In the reveal scene in Episode 5 of Season 6, the character that was traveling with Bran Stark (Isaac Hempstead Wright) was also the member of the Children that created the Night King thousands of years ago.
-This character is now dead.
-Which means it is unlikely the Night King will be seeking out this person for very long in Season 8 of Game of Thrones.
+This character is now dead, which means it is unlikely the Night King will be seeking out this person for very long in Season 8 of Game of Thrones.

 However, Inverse has another suggestion as to who the Night King might be pursuing: Bran Stark.

 As is pointed out on Reddit, the theory is based around the fact that the Night King has already had contact with Bran.
 So, this character is already in the Night King’s sights.
-At the time of this contact, the Three-Eyed Raven exclaimed that “He touched you!
+At the time of this contact, the Three-Eyed Raven exclaimed, “He touched you!
 He knows you’re here!
 He’ll come for you!”

-The theory also states that the original Three-Eyed Raven was created as a means to combat the Night King, to “correct their mistake.”
+The theory also states that the original Three-Eyed Raven was created as a means to combat the Night King to “correct their mistake.”
 So, if this is true, it would mean that whoever is the Three-Eyed Raven would be considered an enemy of the Night King.
 And, currently, Bran Stark is the new Three-Eyed Raven.

 Of course, fans will just have to tune into the final season of Game of Thrones to find out whether or not this latest theory is true.